Important University Policies

 Non-Discrimination Policy and Discrimination and Harassment Grievance Procedures

-Any student, employee, applicant for employment or admission, participant in University activities or other person who believes they experienced discrimination in violation of the policies of the university may file a complaint under the university Non Discrimination Policy and Grievance Procedures.
-Refer to the Office of Institutional Equity (OIE) website to submit a complaint online www.montana.edu/equity/discrimination/ or contact OIE at (406) 994-2042, Hamilton Hall Room 118.
+Any student, employee, applicant for employment or admission, participant in University activities or other person who believes they experienced discrimination and/or harassment in violation of the policies of the University may file a complaint under the university's policy prohibiting protected class Discrimination and Harassment.
+Refer to the Office of Institutional Equity (OIE) website to submit a complaint online www.montana.edu/equity or contact OIE at (406) 994-2042, Hamilton Hall Room 118.
 The policies and procedures are available at: https://www.montana.edu/policy/discrimination/ and https://www.montana.edu/policy/discrimination/procedures/ .